I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Audio soundbite time.

-I said yesterday, you want to fix AIG, go back and get Hank Greenberg in there.
+I said yesterday, you want to fix AIG?

 Maurice Hank Greenberg, he's the guy that built it.

-He showed up with Neil Cavuto yesterday on the Fox News Channel.
+He showed up with Neil Cavuto yesterday on the Fox News channel.

-Question the argument was, as you know, that we were uh too loose with regulation, and that led to all these problems.
+Question the argument was, as you know, that we were too loose with regulation, and that led to all these problems.

 What is regulation?